-In the previous blog post, we began with the topic of mistrust in relationships & common signs that people show when they don’t trust their partner.
-This week, we’ll be focusing more on what to do about not trusting your partner.
-These tips are for people that don’t trust their partners but have decided to remain in the relationship and try to make it work.
+In the previous blog post, we discussed mistrust in relationships & the common signs that people show when they lack trust.
+This week, we’ll be focusing on what to do about not trusting your partner.
+These tips are for people that have decided to remain in the relationship and try to make it work.

 Commit To Doing The Work & Don’t Retaliate

-There may be days when you want to retaliate, but hurting your partner won’t remove your pain.
+There may be days when you want to retaliate, but hunting your partner won’t take away the pain.
 It will only make it more challenging to move forward with your relationship.
 Commit to doing the work even on the days that you don’t feel like it.

-Many times, people begin snooping because of doubts.
+Many times, people snoop because of doubts.
 Some snoop around their partner’s personal belongings or personal accounts.
-Once you start snooping, it’s hard to stop and the longer you continue to snoop, the harder it will be to stop.
+The longer you continue to snoop, the harder it will be to stop.
 You could always find a reason to snoop around, but do you really want to be in a relationship where you’re constantly checking behind your partner’s back?

 Express to your partner why you don’t trust them.
 Be open and honest.
 Do your trust issues stem from past heartbreak from an ex?
 Do they stem from being raised in an unstable environment?
 Or do your trust issues stem from something that your current partner did?
 It’s important to be completely open and honest with your partner about where you believe your trust issues stem from.

 Sometimes, people go through life unaware of how their actions affect those around them.
-Could your partner be unaware that they’re doing actions are promoting mistrust?
+Could your partner be unaware that their actions are promoting mistrust?

-This step could seem unnecessary if you think that you’ve already told them what you needed many times, but sometimes, in the midst of frustration, hurt, and being defensive, there can be a lot of miscommunication and misunderstanding.
+This step may seem unnecessary if you think that you’ve already told them what you needed many times, but sometimes, in the midst of frustration & hurt, there can be a lot of miscommunication and misunderstanding.
 You may feel like you’re clearly communicating, but your partner may just hear noise and frustration.

 The mistrust of your partner could be from them not responding to your texts/calls, it could be your partner not telling you who they’re hanging out with, it could even be your partner not giving you a heads up about an unplanned expense (financial mistrust).
 Whatever the reason, be sure to clearly state the specific actions that make you insecure about trusting them.